Hina-writer/techdocs-portfolio/README.md

-# TechDocs Portfolio
+# Technical Documentation Portfolio

-This portfolio highlights my practical work with Docs-as-Code workflows in GitLab.
-It reflects how I plan, structure, and deliver clear documentation for complex and regulated products.
+This portfolio showcases my practical experience with Docs-as-Code workflows, structured authoring, and editorial storytelling.
+It reflects how I plan, write, and deliver clear, scalable documentation for technical and regulated products.

+Built with [MkDocs](https://www.mkdocs.org/) and the Material theme, the site demonstrates how raw Markdown, version control, and lightweight tooling can produce professional, review-friendly documentation without a complex publishing pipeline.

-## Included Documentation Samples
+## 📁 Included Samples

+- **Style Guide** (`style-guide.md`)
-- **StyleGuide.md** – Editorial standards for consistent, user-focused documentation
+  Editorial standards for consistent, accessible, and user-centered documentation.

+- **Scene Editor Guide** (`scene-editor.md`)
-- **GettingStarted.md** – A setup guide based on a game scene editor.
+  A visual, step-by-step guide to help users navigate a game scene editor interface.

+- **API Reference** (`api-reference.md`)
-- **API-Reference.md** – A sample API doc to demonstrate technical adaptability and interface documentation.
+  A sample Weather API doc showcasing clear endpoint descriptions and example responses.

+- **BAMBI Magazine** (`bambi.md`)
+  Editorial layout samples from a print magazine, highlighting visual storytelling and design.

-All files are written in raw Markdown and organized in the `docs/` folder.
-GitLab’s native rendering allows for lightweight, reviewable documentation without a publishing pipeline.
+All content is written in Markdown and organized in the `docs/` folder.
+Assets are stored in `docs/assets/images/`.

-## Purpose
+## 🎯 Purpose

-Created independently to showcase:
+Created independently to demonstrate:
 - Structured, scalable authoring practices
-- Proficiency with GitLab and Docs-as-Code workflows
+- Proficiency with Git, Markdown, and Docs-as-Code workflows
-- A thoughtful approach to documentation planning and delivery
+- A thoughtful, user-focused approach to documentation planning and delivery
+- The ability to blend technical clarity with editorial polish

-Designed to be concise, review-friendly, and ready to discuss in interviews.
+This portfolio is designed to be concise, navigable, and ready to discuss in interviews or collaborative reviews.